-Each preset button's frequency is shown on the bottom of the audio display.
-AUTO SELECT - If you are traveling far from home and can no longer receive your preset stations, you can use the auto select feature to find stations in the local area.
+AUTO SELECT - If you are traveling and can no longer receive your preset stations, you can use the auto select feature to find stations in the local area.

-Press the AUDIO button to view the audio control icons, then press the AUTO SEL icon.
+Press the AUDIO button to view the audio control icons, then touch the AUTO SEL icon.
 You will see AUTO SEL flashing in the display, and the system goes into scan mode for several seconds.
 It stores the frequencies of six AM, and twelve FM stations in the preset buttons.